-Unlike your ordinary binocular, compact field glasses carry a lot of advantages.
+Unlike your ordinary binoculars, compact field glasses carry a lot of advantages.
 First, they are ultra-light which gives them an impressive portability edge.
-The thing about normal size binoculars is that they are bulky.
+The thing about normal-size binoculars is that they are bulky.
 Well, you will feel their weight after having them around your neck for a while.
-Contrary to that, their compact counterparts are easy to carry around hence can be used for the whole day worry-free.
+Contrary to that, their compact counterparts are easy to carry around and hence can be used for the whole day worry-free.

 How to Choose Compact Binoculars for Hiking

 Compact binoculars are unique as you can tell from their size.
 As a result, you have to be extra vigilant when choosing a pair to pick the right model for proper functionality.
 Here are a few tips to get you through this process: